Adhamkhaled12/Task-Management/README.md

 # Task Management API

 Task Management API that allows users to create, view, update, delete, and categorize tasks.
-The API should also provide user authentication and authorization using JWT.
+The API provides user authentication and authorization using JWT.
+Audit logs to track changes for each task that act as a task history and the ability to archive completed tasks to keep the active task list uncluttered and to retrieve them when needed.

 ## Table of Contents